cyberwizard1001/Pages-sample-site/index.md

 ## Welcome!
 This is Challenge Part 1.

-The purpose of this site is to check your comfort with using GitHub.
+The purpose of this site is to test your level of comfort with using GitHub.
 You will be creating a pull request to this repository.
-Check https://github.com/cyberwizard1001/workshop-practise/tree/main/GitHub/CONTEST.md for further details!
+Check [here](https://github.com/cyberwizard1001/workshop-practise/tree/main/GitHub/CONTEST.md) for further details!

+Scroll down to the end to complete the challenge.

-You will need markdown to be able to edit this file while maintaining readability.
-Here's a short recap:
+You will need to know a bit of markdown to be able to edit this file while maintaining readability.
+Here's a short overview:

 ### Markdown